 Park Hours: Park entrances are open 24 hours a day, 365 days per year.

 Park Fee: $25 per vehicle, valid for 1 day. $35 for a weekly pass.
 If you plan to Rocky Mountain National Park along with other national parks, consider purchasing the America the Beautiful Pass ($80 and valid for all of the national parks for one year).

-Get updates on trail closures and park conditions on the national park service website.
+As you plan your trip and just before your visit, get updates on trail closures and park conditions on the National Park Service website.